Casper-Smet/ct_assist/README.md

 This project was made for EU-Project ASSISTANCE.
 See below for more.

 ## Use case
 This library will be applied to images of fluid spills in order to estimate their area and release rate.
-See [fluid_estimator](https://github.com/Casper-Smet/spill_estimator).
+See [fluid_estimator](https://github.com/Casper-Smet/spill_estimator), request access from the [the author](mailto:casper.smet@gmail.com).

 ## CameraTransform